 Neuropathic pain occurs with poor nerve communication to the spine and to the tissues supplied by the nerve.
 There is increased sensitivity in the nerves that supply the muscle, skin and soft tissues.
 In addition, neuropathic pain is associated with abnormal nerve output at the related level of the spine.

-The nerves that control automatic functions in the body can also show signs of poor function.
-These signs include changes in sweating, circulation, skin condition and body hair.
+The nerves that control automatic functions in the Healthy Body can also show signs of poor function.
+These signs include changes in sweating, circulation, skin condition and Healthy Body hair.
 Cindy uses tests to evaluate this system as well.
-You may notice that an area of your body is colder or shows signs of “goosebumps”.
+You may notice that an area of your Healthy Body is colder or shows signs of “goosebumps”.

 Acupuncture needles are inserted into the target tight muscle to release muscle shortening.
 You will be asked to report if you feel ache or muscle contraction when the needle is inserted.
 The position of the needle may be changed to achieve the therapeutic effect before the next spinal level or muscle will be treated.